-- 1. The Company has adopted the New Code of Corporate Governance and filed its New Manual on Corporate Governance on May 22, 2017. - 2.
+- 1. The Company amended it Manual on Corporate Governance and Board Charter on August 13, 2018 which revised the training of directors; added the specific duties and responsibilities of directors; and revised deadline of submission of certification of attendance of directors. - 2.
 The Independent Directors of the Company have submitted their Certificate of Qualifications as required by Securities and Exchange Commission in the promotion of meaningful compliance with Section 38 of the Securities Regulation Code (SRC); - 3.
-The Corporation has adapted the following policies to adhere with the best practices of Corporate Governance Alternative Dispute Resolution, Anti-Corruption and Bribery, Board Diversity, Climate Change Policy, Community Interaction, Compensation and Remuneration Policy, Conflict of Interest, Corporate Disclosures Policies and Procedures, Customer Welfare, Dividend Policy, Environmentally Friendly Value Chain, Enterprise Risk Management, Executive Succession, Health, Safety and General Welfare, Insider Trading, Nomination and Election, Related Party Transactions, Safeguarding Creditors Rights, Supplier and Contractor, and Whistle Blower Policy.
-Likewise, the Board developed its Charter in accordance with the Corporation Code, Manual on Corporate Governance and other applicable laws. - 4.
-The Board also created the Corporate Governance Committee with functions of the nomination & election and the compensation & remuneration, to provide adequate support in fulfilling the Board's oversight function in relation to compliance and good governance best practices.
+The Corporation has adapted the following policies to adhere with the best practices of Corporate Governance Alternative Dispute Resolution, Anti-Corruption and Bribery, Board Diversity, Climate Change Policy, Community Interaction, Compensation and Remuneration Policy, Company Rewards and Compensation Program for Employees, Conflict of Interest, Corporate Disclosures Policies and Procedures, Customer Welfare, Data Privacy Manual, Dividend Policy, Environmentally Friendly Value Chain, Enterprise Risk Management, Executive Succession, Health, Safety and General Welfare, Insider Trading, Nomination and Election, Onboarding Program for First-time Directors, Related Party Transactions, Safeguarding Creditors Rights, Supplier and Contractor, Training Policy for Directors, and Whistle Blower Policy.
+Likewise, the Board developed its Charter in accordance with the Corporation Code, Manual on Corporate Governance and other applicable laws.

+- 4. The Board also created the following committees: Audit & Related Party Transaction, Corporate Governance (with functions of the nomination & election and the compensation & remuneration), and Board Risk Oversight.
 The Board likewise established the Executive Committee (ExCom) composed of five members to be elected by the Board from among its members.
-The Presidents and Chief Executive Officers of the Corporation's subsidiaries may be appointed by the Board as exofficio members of the Excom. - 5.
+The Presidents and Chief Executive Officers of the Corporation's subsidiaries were appointed by the Board as ex-officio members of the Excom. - 5.
 The Board reviewed the Corporation's Vision, Mission, Corporate Strategy and Corporate Values. - 6.
-The Corporation has set up all committees set forth under the Manual of Corporate Governance to strictly adhere with the rules governing the Manual. - 7.
-The Corporation has developed a corporate website (www.dmciholdings.com) wherein corporate information and updates, disclosures, and financial information are being uploaded for investors' and shareholders' information.

-8. There are no major deviations from the adopted Manual on Corporate Governance
+The Corporation has set up all committees set forth under the Manual of Corporate Governance to adhere with the rules governing the Manual. - 7.
+The Corporation has developed a corporate website (www.dmciholdings.com) wherein corporate information and updates, disclosures, and financial information are being uploaded for investors' and shareholders' information. - 8.
+There are no major deviations from the adopted Manual on Corporate Governance